FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+I want to design an Intelligent Voice Agent which made of glasses, or highly transparent and reflective plastics.

 **b. explain the selection.**

+I feel the transparency of the material will make the voice agent blended into the living space even more.
+Moreover, I want to have different lightning effects from the internal design of the IoT devices, which gives it an artistry feeling.

 ### Part 2.